-This class, an integral part of The Writers Studio approach to creative writing, teaches students how to read fiction and poetry as writers.
+The Craft Class is an integral part of The Writers Studio approach to creative writing, where we teach students how to read fiction and poetry as writers.
 By identifying and closely studying the techniques at play in published work—both contemporary and classic—students discover how literary writers have achieved their artistic goals.
 In the process, students greatly expand their own knowledge of the writer’s craft, which improves their own writing and sharpens their critical skills.
 We are never content talking in a general way about the power or prowess of a particular celebrated author.
 We do something much more useful: we pinpoint how that author’s paragraphs or stanzas were put together to achieve such power.
 We look at how the narrative or verse moves forward, who the narrator is, what is stated directly and what is left out and why, and how the narrator’s tone plays against the underlying emotion.

 Craft Class is an eight-week course that meets weekly via live video during the school’s four sessions.
 It is taught by various Writers Studio teachers and the occasional celebrated author as guest teacher, such as Edward Hirsch, Jonathan Santlofer, Ellen Bass, Cornelius Eady, Tina Chang, Akil Sharma, Jocelyn Nicole Johnson, Gerald Stern, and Carl Dennis.
 Whether you attend the virtual class or not, a recording of each class is available to stream or download at your convenience.
 We offer technical assistance for students new to the technology.